Ferns & Focus

 Nephrolepis exaltata 'Ariane'

-The 'Ariane' is a refined cultivar of the traditional Boston Fern, prized for its exceptionally dense and compact growth habit.
-Its sword-shaped fronds are a deep, vibrant green and feature a slightly more rigid structure than other cultivars, allowing it to maintain a tidy, rounded shape that is perfect for smaller indoor spaces and decorative containers.
+The 'Ariane' is a refined cultivar of the traditional Boston Fern, grown for its especially dense and compact growth habit.
+Its sword-shaped fronds are a deep, bright green and feature a slightly more rigid structure than other cultivars, allowing it to maintain a tidy, rounded shape that is perfect for smaller indoor spaces and decorative containers.
+Give it bright, indirect light, higher humidity, and steady moisture in a planter with drainage holes.

 ☀️